micahflee/semiphemeral.com/app/README.md

 ## db

 This runs postgres.
-Data about users (from web) is stored here, as well as databases of everyone's tweets.
-Both `web` and `jobs` store their data here.
+Data about is stored here, as well as databases of everyone's tweets.
+Both `backend` and `jobs` store their data here.